 Make the Most of Your Daylight

 If your cat isn’t being very active at all during the day, chances are it’ll be quite awake at night.
 You can counteract this by incorporating activities into its daytime hours to ensure that it uses up plenty of energy.

 Spacing meals a couple of hours apart will help your cat stay awake longer.
 Feeding one big meal twice a day usually just makes it sleepy and prone to laziness.
-You can use a timed feeder to make sure that your cat only gets a certain amount of food every few hours.
+You can use a timed feeder consisting details like how much to feed to make sure that your cat only gets a certain amount of food every few hours.
 It will learn that it has to wait until a specific time for the feeder to drop out treats.

 You can also incorporate puzzles into the feeding routine which stimulates brain activity and helps keep it more active since it has to work in order to eat.

 You may have fed your cat too early before you went to sleep and it’s now waking up with a rumbly tummy.

 The solution?
 Give your cat’s last meal of the day in two portions.
 The first can be around 5 pm and the second at around 7 pm.
 This will ensure that its stomach stays full and minimize chances of waking in the middle of the night.
 You can also set a timed feeder to dispense a small amount of food at midnight so it has a small snack to grind.

 One possible reason for your cat’s sudden affinity for noisiness is perhaps a change in its environment.
 If you’ve recently moved to a new house, moved the cat to a different room, or have another person living with you, it may be unfamiliar with the setup.